French destroyer Catapulte: Design and description

 The Arquebuse class was designed as a faster version of the preceding Durandal class.
 The ships had an overall length of 56.58 m, a beam of 6.3 m, and a maximum draft of 3.2 m.
 They normally displaced 307 t and 357 t at deep load.
 The two vertical triple-expansion steam engines each drove one propeller shaft using steam provided by two du Temple Guyot or Normand boilers.
 The engines were designed to produce a total of 6300 ihp for a designed speed of 28 kn, all the ships exceeded their contracted speed during their sea trials with Catapulte reaching a speed of 30.9 kn.
 They carried enough coal to give them a range of 2300 nmi at 10 kn.
 Their crew consisted of four officers and fifty-eight enlisted men.

 The main armament of the Arquebuse-class ships consisted of a single 65 mm gun forward of the bridge and six 47 mm Hotchkiss guns in single mounts, three on each broadside.
 They were fitted with two single rotating mounts for 381 mm torpedo tubes on the centerline, one between the funnels and the other on the stern.

+Construction and career

+Catapulte (Catapult) was ordered from Forges et Chantiers de la Méditerranée on 29 May 1901 and the ship was laid down later that year at its shipyard in Le Havre-Graville.
+She was launched on 1 April 1903 and conducted her sea trials during May–September 1903.
+The ship was commissioned (armement définitif) the following month after their completion and was assigned to the Northern Squadron.

+When the First World War began in August 1914, Catapulte was assigned to the 3rd Destroyer Flotilla (3^{e} escadrille de torpilleurs) of the 2nd Light Squadron (2^{e} escadre légère) based at Cherbourg.

-On 11 May 1918, Caiatpulte assisted several other ships in rescuing the survivors of the French troopship Sant Anna, which was carrying 2,025 troops when she was torpedoed and sunk in the Mediterranean Sea with the loss of 605 lives by the Imperial German Navy submarine SM UC-54 26 nautical miles east of Cape Bon, French Tunisia.
+On 11 May 1918, Catapulte assisted several other ships in rescuing the survivors of the French troopship Sant Anna, which was carrying 2,025 troops when she was torpedoed and sunk in the Mediterranean Sea with the loss of 605 lives by the Imperial German Navy submarine SM UC-54 26 nautical miles east of Cape Bon, French Tunisia.